 Location: Windham, Connecticut.
 South side of Route 6

 Stewards: Juan Sanchez

-Turn onto Rt.
-203 at the intersection of Rt.
-203 and Rt.
-6, heading east towards N. Windham Center/Scotland.
+Directions: Turn onto Route 203 at the intersection of Route 203 and Route 6, heading east towards N. Windham Center/Scotland.
 Go the short distance to the railroad right-of-way and park there on the right hand side of the road.
-To reach to Two Sisters Tract take the trail on the left hand side of the road.
-Parking is also available a short distance down the road at the North Windham school.
+To reach Two Sisters Tract take the trail on the left hand side of the road.